Flight Ops HQ

 The fuller picture

 Aircraft availability and location are the biggest factors.
 An operator with a suitable jet already positioned near your departure point can offer a sharp price, because little empty flying is needed.
 Another operator whose nearest aircraft is far away must add significant positioning, producing a higher quote for the identical route.
-Neither is wrong.
-They simply have different aircraft in different places, and that geography drives the number more than almost anything else.
+Neither is wrong—they simply have different aircraft in different places, and geography drives the number more than almost anything else.

 Dates and demand shift quotes substantially.
 The same trip on a quiet midweek day and on a holiday weekend can differ dramatically, because demand for aircraft rises and falls.
 Operators price to the market, raising rates when aircraft are scarce and discounting when they would otherwise sit idle.
 If you gather quotes for different dates, or even the same date at different times, the spread you see often reflects this demand pricing rather than any inconsistency.